What is Bacterial Vaginosis?

 Finally, for women who recurrently develop Bacterial Vaginosis and have a copper IUD, it may be advisable to remove the IUD after a thorough medical consultation.

-In a pivotal study published in the journal of Sexually Transmitted Diseases in 2013, it was found that women who chose the Copper Intrauterine Device (IUD) as a form of contraception were twice as likely to experience Bacterial Vaginosis than those who did not.
+In a pivotal study published in the journal of Sexually Transmitted Diseases in 2013, it was found that women who chose the Copper Intrauterine Device (IUD) as a form of contraception were more likely to experience Bacterial Vaginosis than women who used other contraceptives or none at all.

 The reasons for this are twofold - owing both to the heavier and more irregular bleeding patterns brought on by a copper IUD.
 As blood has a neutral pH, heavy bleeding can reduce the acidity of the vagina and lead to diminished lactobacilli levels.
 When this happens frequently, the vagina may not have the ability to fully restore its bacterial balance – leading to the onset of BV.